Student Achievement Awards

 - WMV videos using the MSS2 video codec (for screencasting)

-All entries will be archived by the Chapter until the awards are presented.
+All nominated entries will be archived by the Chapter for a year.

 NATAS Mid-Atlantic, 85 Overlook Circle, Garnet Valley, PA 19060